 Full Employee Choice Option: If the employer has selected the full employer choice option, the employee is notified of the reference plan.
-The employee may enroll in any available plan offered through the HealthSource RI SHOP.
-The employee will be responsible for paying their contribution based upon the composite cost of the reference plan, plus or minus any difference between the "list-bill" cost of the reference plan and the "list-bill" cost of the plan selected by the employee.
-While single choice and full choice are the models available to employers, HealthSource RI will work with employers to highlight a narrower list of plans by request.
+The employee may enroll in any available plan offered through HealthSource RI for Employers The employee will be responsible for paying their contribution based on the determined contribution option chosen by the employer.
+While single choice and full choice are the models available to employers, HealthSource RI for Employers will work with employers to highlight a narrower list of plans by request.